 Scarcity of wireless spectrum

-The wireless market is intensely competitive, with the number of wireless subscriber connections (336 million) exceeding the total population (316 million) in the U.S. As an ever increasing number of smartphone users demand higher speeds and congestion-free networks, wireless carriers are hard-pressed for additional spectrum in order to meet these demands.
-With AT&T abandoning its T-Mobile acquisition plans in the face of stern regulatory opposition, Sprint's LTE deal with Clearwire gives it a very comfortable spectrum position in an industry where spectrum availability could play a very huge role going forward.
+The wireless market is intensely competitive, with the number of wireless subscriber connections exceeding the total population in the U.S. As an ever increasing number of smartphone users demand higher speeds and congestion-free networks, wireless carriers are hard-pressed for additional spectrum in order to meet these demands.
+Sprint's LTE deal with Clearwire gives it a very comfortable spectrum position (in the higher bands) in an industry where spectrum availability could play a very huge role going forward.

 Mobile Voice Plan Pricing Declines Offset by Data

 Mobile voice plan pricing has seen a gradual decline, as competition has intensified and technology (primarily speed and reliability) and reach have improved.
 Increasingly, data access is a significant part of usage.
 So, while average voice revenues have been on a downward trend, the increased data revenue contribution has helped mitigate the impact on total ARPU.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.